olimiemma/-Movie-Review-Sentiment-Analysis-with-NLTK/README.md

 # Movie Review Sentiment Analysis with NLTK

-This repository contains a Python Jupyter Notebook that demonstrates how to perform sentiment analysis on movie reviews using the Natural Language Toolkit (NLTK) library.
+This repository contains a Python Jupyter Notebook that performs sentiment analysis on movie reviews using the Natural Language Toolkit (NLTK) library.
 The project utilizes a Naive Bayes classifier to distinguish between positive and negative reviews based on their textual content.

 ## Project Overview